 Agents found Bulger at home when they arrived.
 They used a ruse to lure him from his apartment and placed him under arrest.
 They then entered the apartment and placed Greig under arrest for harboring a fugitive.

 Bulger and Greig were returned to Boston for trial in federal court.
 Bulger was convicted on multiple counts of racketeering, including complicity in eleven murders.
 He received two life sentences plus five years.
-He is currently incarcerated at USP Coleman II.
+He was murdered in federal prison in 2018.
 Greig pleaded guilty to harboring a fugitive and identity fraud and was sentenced to eight years.
-In April 2016, she was sentenced to an additional 21 months for contempt..
+In April 2016, she was sentenced to an additional 21 months for contempt.

 National Post – Accused Boston crime Boss Whitey Bulger Arrested